Batman & Robin (film): Box office

 Batman & Robin was released on June 20, 1997, in the United States and Canada, grossing $42,872,605 in its opening weekend.
 That made it the third-highest opening weekend gross of 1997, behind Men in Black and The Lost World: Jurassic Park, and the seventh-highest non-holiday opening weekend of all time as of its release.
-The film would hold the record for having the highest opening weekend for an Arnold Schwarzenegger film until 2003 when it was surpassed by Terminator 3: Rise of the Machines.
-Its opening weekend gross also remained George Clooney's highest until the release of Gravity in 2013.
+The film would hold the record for having the highest opening weekend for a Schwarzenegger film until 2003 when it was surpassed by Terminator 3: Rise of the Machines.
+Its opening weekend gross also remained Clooney's highest until the release of Gravity in 2013.
 It reached the number one spot at the box office during its opening weekend, beating out My Best Friend's Wedding and Speed 2: Cruise Control.
 This would become Schwarzenegger's most recent film to achieve this feat for five years until Collateral Damage opened in 2002.
-Batman & Robin declined by 63% in its second week, which was credited to poor word of mouth and early competition with Face/Off, Hercules, and Men in Black.
+Batman & Robin declined by 63% in its second weekend, which was credited to poor word of mouth and early competition with Face/Off, Hercules, and Men in Black.
 In the UK, it had the second-highest opening ever behind Independence Day with a gross of £4,940,566 ($8.2 million) for the weekend.

 The film grossed $107.4 million in the United States and Canada and $130.9 million internationally, coming to a worldwide total of $238.3 million.
 It grossed substantially less than the previous film in the series, and finished outside of the top ten films of 1997.
 With a production budget of $125–160 million, the film was considered to have under-performed at the box-office, although it was estimated to have at least broken even.
 Schumacher criticized "prejudicial prerelease buzz" online and false news reports as a cause for the film's poor commercial performance.
 Warner Bros. acknowledged Batman & Robins shortcomings in the domestic market but pointed out its success in other markets.
 In his book Batman: the Complete History, Les Daniels analyzed the film's relatively strong performance outside of the United States, speculating that "nuances of languages or personality were likely to be lost in translation and admittedly eye-popping spectacle seemed sufficient."